-Below we’ve outlined what we spent on our 2018 West Highland Way adventure.
+Below we’ve outlined what we spent on our West Highland Way adventure (updated for 2020 prices).
 We hope that by sharing this information, our fellow hikers will be able to plan and budget more accurately for their own trip.
-Additionally, you might find that a trip like the WHW is more within reach than you originally thought, if you just make a few intentional decisions when planning your travel.
+Additionally, you might find that a trip like the WHW is more within reach than you originally thought if you just make a few intentional decisions when planning your travel.
 So grab your tent and get out there!

 We chose to camp every night of the West Highland Way and highly recommend it for a number of reasons.
 Many of the campgrounds were quite luxurious, with amenities such as hot showers and wifi.
 We preferred the privacy of our tent over the dorm-style sleeping arrangements of bunkhouses and hostels.
 And of course, the price of camping can’t be beat!
 Depending on how your itinerary shakes out, there are also several bothies that provide a free and authentic WHW accommodation option.
 Finally, we stayed in Airbnb’s the night before we started our hike and the night we finished.
 If it works with your budget, you’ll greatly appreciate these little slices of luxury on the bookends of your hike.

 - Bed in a bunkhouse or hostel: £20 (per person)

 - Private room in a guesthouse & breakfast: £50 (per person)

 - Airbnb in Edinburgh before the hike: £100 per night

 - Airbnb in Fort William: £80 – £100 per night